“ Raising Caviar on the Farm ”

 Today the reverse is true: toast may be plentiful, but caviar, at least the kind Bond ordered for dinner, is in crisis.

-And while there may well be epicures who prize them for their flavor alone, these oily black or golden gray beads are most definitely an acquired taste.
+And while there may well be epicures who prize them for their flavour alone, these oily black or golden grey beads are most definitely an acquired taste.
 But for most of us, part of the thrill is the price; we are feeding our minds and our vanity as much as our bodies.
 Indeed, the majority of people eating caviar see it as akin to carrying an Hermès handbag.
-As such, the romance of the product is as important as the flavor.
-So while farmed caviar may indeed be of higher quality, the notion that it is commercially produced in the EU and conforms to an ISO number, rather than wrested from the quasi-mythical Caspian Sea, is a tough barrier to overcome.
+As such, the romance of the product is as important as the flavour.
+So while farmed caviar may indeed be of higher quality, the notion that it is commercially produced in the EU and conforms to an Hygiene ISO number, rather than wrested from the quasi-mythical Caspian Sea, is a tough barrier to overcome.